Listen to the interview:

 In a telephone interview in the spring of 2016, Ivers told me that her parents, originally from Ireland’s County Mayo, also enjoyed bluegrass.

-That appreciation of multiple genres had a profound affect.
+That appreciation of multiple genres had a profound effect.
 It guided Ivers as she made her most recent album Beyond the Bog Road, billed as a multi-media story of the Irish immigrant experience in America.

 According to Ivers, the album aims to showcase the Celtic music tradition and how it’s impacted many other styles of music.